 To give us appropriate time to rush through a sloppy ending that primarily exists in service of getting this highly misleading image onto some video boxcovers.

 G.G.
 Grahamis a cult film cryptid, horror hag, and exploitation film explorer of the dusty and disreputable corners of cinema history.
-The street preacher of Z-grade cinema can be found writing for various genre sites around the web, or on Twitter @msmidnightmovie
+The street preacher of Z-grade cinema can be found writing for various genre sites and print publications, proselytizing for disregarded films as a panel/podcast/video guest, or on Twitter @msmidnightmovie

 About Shock, Schlock & Leftover Film Stock:

 For now, just a humble blog dedicated to the dirtier, mostly disreputable side of cinema.
-Forgotten flickers of the pre code era, roadshow rarities, grindhouse gore, direct to video dreck, big budget money pit monuments to hubris……..if it offended respectable folk, bombed at the box office or succeeded spectacularly in filming fast, cheap and free of necessary permits, it will probably be discussed here eventually.
+Forgotten flickers of the pre code era, roadshow rarities, grindhouse gore, direct to video dreck, big budget money pit monuments to hubris……..if it offended respectable folk, bombed at the box office or was a fly by night production filmed fast, cheap and free of necessary permits, it will probably be discussed here eventually.